 Game Hosts’ Code of Conduct

 - You will adhere to the Attendee’s Code of Conduct.

 Tips for Game Hosts

 - Do be on time for your game!
 We recommend getting on the game call at least 10 minutes before your game’s time slot so you can test your call.
 If you are doing a video call, or streaming your screen, it’s good to get this tested in advance.
-Message us in #game-host-admin if you face technical difficulties.
+Message us in #activity-admin if you face technical difficulties.